-The study data were obtained from multiple exploratory semi-structured interviews with project management practitioners involved in ESCo projects.
+The study data were obtained from multiple exploratory semi-structured interviews with project management practitioners involved in four ESCo projects.
 Following initial piloting (two interviews), a total of eleven interviews (Table 1) were conducted.
 Key publicly available EEDSM policy documents were also reviewed (Department of Energy, 2010, 2015; World Bank, 2011).

 The number of interviewees represented the point of data saturation at which it was determined that no additional insight deemed beneficial to the study were likely to emerge from further interviews.
+Moreover the geographical concentration in Guateng Province allowed for the project society context to be considered more fully.
 The interviewees comprised a mix of project practitioners across different management (and operational) layers.
-This allowed for: (i) heterogeneity and (ii) facilitated the gleaning of different and varying and possibly contradictory insights of organisational learning and associated experiences.
+This allowed for: (i) capturing the limited amount of heterogeneity that exists betweenthe ESCo projects and (ii) facilitated the gleaning of different and varying and possibly contradictory insights of organisational learning and associated experiences.
 It also enabled mitigation of unrepresentative themes emerging from the interviews.
 We chose our interviewees based on professional experience.
 For example, the senior professionals who were interviewed attested to a skill base equivalent to that of Professional Engineer (PE) standard, as designated by the Engineering Council of South Africa (ECSA, 2014).
 Each interview lasted approximately between 60 and 90 minutes.

 Insert Table 1 here